miklevin/Pipulate.com/software.md

 Each of these Notebooks can be run on-demand and interactively through JupyterLab, but also can be turned into a scheduled automated task running in the background of your computer exactly as it would on a server.
-The Pipulate experience so that you can turn almost anything that runs Linux and has a network connection into a Pipulate server.
+Before long you'll be able to deploy Pipulate servers at home, on cloud, or just keep it on your laptop.
+The point is you'll know ***how*** this stuff works without becoming beholden to yet another $30 to $300 per month proprietary product.

 To install Pipulate, <a href="https://raw.githubusercontent.com/miklevin/drinkme/main/install.bat">Drink Me</a>.